OctaForge/OF-Engine/src/ofstdlib/README.txt

                operators using malloc/free and also DELETEA and DELETEP macros for NULL-deleting arrays and pointers.

-    of_utils.h - unified definition for NULL (0), some unsigned typedefs and definition of va_copy on systems where cstdarg does not define them (Windows + Visual Studio).
+    of_utils.h - unified definition for NULL (0), some unsigned typedefs.

+    of_stdio.(cpp,h) - stdio extensions for now for Windows.
+Features the vasprintf and asprintf functions required
+                       by string for formatting.

 Author: Daniel "q66" Kolesa <quaker66@gmail.com>